Lost streams of Idaho: Course

-The Big Lost River is about 135 mi long has two main tributary forks, the North Fork Big Lost River and the East Fork Big Lost River.
+The Big Lost River is about 135 mi long and has two main tributary forks, the North Fork Big Lost River and the East Fork Big Lost River.
 The river originates in the Pioneer Mountains in Salmon-Challis National Forest, flows northeast then turns southeast, with the Lost River Range to the east separating the Big Lost River Valley from the Little Lost River Valley.
 A dam impounds the river and creates Mackay Reservoir.
 Near Arco the river enters the Snake River Plain, curves east and then northeast and enters the depression where the water flows into the ground, called Big Lost River Sinks.
 Near the sinks there is a dry distributary called the Dry Channel Big Lost River.

 The Little Lost River is about 49 mi long.
 It flows southeast between the Lost River Range to the west and the Lemhi Range to the east.
 It enters the Snake River Plain north of the sinks and flows into them at locations called Little Lost River Sinks.

 The sinks and the lower courses of both rivers are within the land of the Idaho National Laboratory, northeast of Craters of the Moon.
 Water from both rivers emerges about 100 mi away at Thousand Springs near Hagerman and other springs downstream of Twin Falls.
 Due to irrigation using the aquifer's water, most of the rivers' water is pumped out of the ground, used to irrigate crops, and returned to the ground as irrigation drainage, where it eventually emerges at the springs and joins the Snake River.